Detect

 -

-The company is using a misleading name that can easily be confused with an existing, legitimate company in the same industry
+Misleading name — The company uses a name that can easily be confused with an existing, legitimate company in the same industry.

 -